FelixOpolka/Single-Player-MCTS/README.md

 This repository was part of a Bachelor Thesis project by Felix Opolka supervised by Vladimir Golkov and Prof. Daniel Cremers.

-## How to Cite

-Please cite [to be announced] if you use this code in your work.